Health Savings Account (HSA)

 You may be subject to an IRS testing period if you do not remain an eligible individual from the month the contribution is made through the last day of the 12th month following that month.

-HSA distributions are tax-free if they are used to pay for qualified medical expenses, such as:
+HSA distributions are tax-free if they are used to pay for qualified medical expenses.

 Distributions made for non-eligible expenses are subject to income tax and a 20% penalty.